Kotlin/anko/README.md

 }
 ```

-But if you really want to use your view as a top-level child without a UI wrapper, add this:
+But if you really want to use your view as a top-level widget without a UI wrapper, add this:

 ```kotlin
 fun Activity.customView(init: View.() -> Unit = {}) =